zaizi/full-reactive-stack/README.md

 * to code the JUnit test for "Delete" REST controller

 * to link the REST API to the delete button in the frontend app

+* to send us over the link to your github branch